IBM/unitxt/docs/docs/components.rst

 filtering data instances, modifying values, train/test/val splitting etc.
 It also describes the resource from which the data is loaded.

-The catalog contains predefined data-task cards for various datasets :ref:`here <cards>`.
+The catalog contains predefined data-task cards for various datasets :ref:`here <catalog.cards>`.

 Recipe
 ++++++
 A **Recipe** holds a complete specification of a \unitxt pipeline.
 This includes Resources, Task, Template, Format and Extensions.

-The catalog contains predefined recipes :ref:`here <recipes>`.
+The catalog contains predefined recipes :ref:`here <catalog.recipes>`.

 .. _ingredients:
 Ingredients